 URL options are made of two principal parts, tracking template and custom parameter.

 Advertisers can create and edit URL options at different levels (account, campaign, ad group, keyword, and sitelink).
 However, advertisers can update tracking information for URL options at the ad group, campaign, or account level without having to resubmit ads for approval.
-URL options at the ad, keyword, or sitelink level will need to go through review whenever advertiser makes a change.
+URL options at the ad, keyword, or sitelink level will need to go through review whenever the advertiser makes a change.

 Advertisers can create tracking templates at the ad group level, campaign, or account level.
 Google applies this template to all of the ads in that corresponding ad group, campaign, or account.
-If advertisers define various tracking templates at different levels, Adwords uses the most specific tracking template.
+If advertisers define various tracking templates at different levels, Google Ads uses the most specific tracking template.
 The keyword tracking template is the most precise followed by the ad, ad group, campaign, then account.

 Advertisers can also use the Test button to validate the tracking.